COSC481W-2019Winter/classproject-3-arabs-an-american/DesignSpecification.md

 ###### Mandatory Requirements:
   * *A user should be able to create, read, update, display and delete a request.*
     * Once a user enters the request page they should be required to submit their contact email and phone number.

+    **PLACE WIREFRAME OF SCREEN FOR CONTACT INFORMATION TO BE LOGIN LATER HERE**
     * They should then be directed to another page to enter a mandatory pickup address along with optional field for special pickup instructions.
 They should also have a mandadtory field for delivery address and optional field for special delivery instructions.
 There should also be a link to upload images of reciets or order confirmations for the driver.

+    **PLACE WIREFRAME OF SCREEN FOR DELIVERY REQUEST INFORMATION HERE**
     * For each request a user shall be able to optionally select a desired delivery time.
     * Once a request is submitted the user shall see a confirmation page where they can confirm information and change errors.

+    **PLACE WIREFRAME OF SCREEN FOR REQUEST SUBMISSION PAGE HERE**
   * *A driver has the option to accept any request in the display menu.*
     * There shall be a page the driver can access and veiw a lost of open request within their area of delivery and accept a delivery.

+    **PLACE WIREFRAME OF SCREEN FOR LIST OF REQUESTS HERE**
-Once accepted there should be a notification sent to customer of the driver that will be working their request.
+    * Once accepted there should be a notification sent to customer of the driver that will be working their request.
 The driver shall have an option to contact the client if desired.
   * *After a delivery has been done.
 A delivery confirmation screen will show up for both the user and the driver.*

+  **PLACE WIREFRAME OF SCREEN FOR CONFIRMATION PAGE HERE**

 ###### Desirable requirements:
   * The user should be able to see real time location of the driver